 My husband is going through a really challenging time due to a medical condition.
 Thankfully it is not life-threatening but it does change his physical appearance.
 He hates the way he looks as a result, he doesn’t even want me to display recent pictures of us together.
 I still think he is incredibly handsome, I am as attracted to him as I always have been and I tell him this all the time.
 It seems to fall on deaf ears and I see this taking a bigger and bigger toll on his overall mood.
 Knowing that there is nothing that can be done to change the situation, how can I support him through this?

-Body image is such a personal subject that impacts every aspect of a person’s self-esteem.
-There are programs your husband can participate in and they focus on 4 aspects:
+Body image is such a personal subject that it impacts every aspect of a person’s self-esteem.
+There are programs your husband can participate in, and they focus on four aspects:

 The way he sees himself.
 This isn’t always an accurate representation.
-You describe him as handsome while he doesn’t embrace your perspective.
+You describe him as handsome, but he doesn’t embrace your perspective.
 But his opinion will win out because we believe ourselves more than we believe other people (even if it is nice to hear it!)

-• The way he feels about the way he looks.
-He feels unhappy with the change in his appearance.
-Changes in our appearance happen as we age as well as when illness impacts our appearance.
-Learning to accept these changes are a task of adult development.
-Acceptance takes time and can be a painful and emotional process.
+• He feels unhappy about his appearance.
+Changes in appearance happen as we age and when illness impacts our appearance.
+Learning to accept these changes is a task of adult development.
+Acceptance takes time and can be painful and emotional.

 • The thoughts and beliefs he has about his body.
-While he may feel unhappy, upset, disgusted, etc, he also has thoughts about what these changes mean to him.
+While he may feel unhappy, upset, disgusted, etc., he also thinks about what these changes mean to him.

 • Things he does as a result of these feelings and perceptions.
 One thing he’s done is refuse to be displayed in photographs.
 He may avoid social events.
 His behaviors will intensify the impact his bodily changes have on his personality and on his overall life.